angarsky/diveintopython/learn/classes.md

 In the above example, the class `Car` is inheriting from the class `Vehicle`.
 This means that `Car` will have the `start()` method from `Vehicle` and also a new attribute `model`.
 The `start()` method of `Car` is overriding the `start()` method of `Vehicle`.
 However, it is still calling the `start()` method of `Vehicle` using `super().start()` to maintain the original functionality.

-## The fascinating world of polymorphism in Python classes: making your objects flexible and adaptable.
+## The fascinating world of polymorphism in Python classes: making your objects flexible and adaptable

 Classes in Python provide a way to create *objects* that bundle together data and functionality.
 By implementing abstraction, encapsulation, inheritance, and polymorphism, programmers can build more flexible and adaptable systems.